 If you’re looking to help students take a deep dive into international relations, history, and writing, look no further than this essay contest.
 Winners receive full tuition to the Semester at Sea program as well as a trip to Washington, DC, to meet with a leader at the Department of State.

-How to Enter: Each year a new prompt is published in September.
+How to Enter: A new prompt is published each September.
 The deadline to enter is the first week of April.

 This annual contest invites students to write about a political official’s act of political courage that occurred after Kennedy’s birth.
 The winner receives $10,000 as well as a trip to Boston to accept the award.